Settings

 Experts were unsurprised by the ministry's decision, pointing to long-standing legal interpretations of entertainers' status.

-"Contracts under the Labor Standards Act focus mainly on 'subordination and compensation,'" labor attorney Kim Hyo-shin said.
+"Contracts under the Labor Standards Act focus mainly on 'subordination and compensation,'" labor attorney Kim Hyo-shin told The Korea Times.
 "In Hanni's case, her management contract reflects equal parties fulfilling mutual obligations, which weakens claims of subordination or supervision by the company."

 Kim emphasized that entertainers operate in a unique environment without typical workplace structures or hierarchy, which likely influenced the ministry's ruling.